Codeintuition vs Striver: Depth vs Free Breadth

 Problems are grouped by topic: arrays, linked lists, binary trees, dynamic programming, and others.
 Within each topic, they're arranged roughly by difficulty.
 You pick a topic, work through the problems, read the explanation if you're stuck, and move on.
 That works well if you already know the dependencies between topics.

 For everyone else, this is where the format creates friction.
 You attempt a problem, get stuck, read the explanation, understand it in the moment, move on.
 Three problems later you can't reproduce the reasoning.
-The explanation wasn't bad.
+The explanation was fine.
 You just didn't have the foundational understanding for it to stick.

 The second gap is identification training.
 Striver's content groups problems by topic for pattern exposure, but it doesn't explicitly train you to recognise which pattern applies to a problem you haven't seen before.